vietlong2110/rabbit/README.md

 * Create loading effect (all necessary action)
 * Redesign follow/unfollow button
 * Add announcement popups in all necessary action

+### v0.8.3
+* Reconstruct the whole UI from only side-menu design to tabs-side-menu design

 ## Next minor(v0.9)
 * Call get api from UI to get only articles relating to a keyword but display them to newsfeed